ztrayl3/X-Riemannian/README.md

 1. Apply SHAP to Riemannian Geometry to determine how it uses EEG features in MI EEG classification
 2. Compare RG SHAP to DL SHAP and more traditional classifiers
-3. Look at steps 1 & 2 in the context of both Single-Subject Multi-Session (MS) and Multi-Subject Single-Session (TL for Transfer Learning) EEG data to investigate RG performance in greater detail
+3. Look at steps 1 & 2 in the context of both Single-Subject Multi-Session (SS) and Multi-Subject Single-Session (MS) EEG data to investigate RG performance in greater detail

 All datasets used for this analysis are property of INRIA Bordeaux and not public.